arryanc008/ORCA-Marine-Intelligence-Assistant/README.md

 - Official INCOIS PFZ advisories and cyclone alerts
 - Offline mode and SMS / WhatsApp delivery for low-connectivity coasts
 - Live vessel positions from AIS or onboard trackers
-- Voice output in regional languages
+- Voice output in many more regional languages